Begin with a table t1 created as shown here:

 Query OK, 0 rows affected (1.34 sec)

-To change column c2
+To change column c2 from disk-based to

 in-memory storage, include a STORAGE MEMORY clause in the column